kosorz/fourthwall/README.md

 In an effort to provide smooth mobile experience and avoid user being overwhelmed by the data density on a small screen following adjustments were made:

-- only name columns visible
+- only name and stars columns visible
-- additional routes to show details of each repository
+- additional routes (parallel) routes to show details of each repository

 ## Error tracking